Klipper3d/klipper/docs/Contact.md

 [Klipper Discord Chat](#discord-chat).
 Both are communities where Klipper users can discuss Klipper with other users.

-Do not open a Klipper github issue to request help.
+Do not open a Klipper GitHub issue to request help.

 ## I have diagnosed a defect in the Klipper software